 Before joining Toledo LISC, Sarah served as a LISC AmeriCorps member on the immigrant integration initiative, Welcome Toledo-Lucas County.
 Prior to that, she worked at a nonprofit in Chicago as Assistant Director and served as a Peace Corps volunteer in Guatemala.

 Sarah holds a Master’s Degree in Social Service Administration from the University of Chicago.

-Salma joined Toledo LISC in 2016.
-In addition to her duties as Administrative Assistant, she also coordinates the office’s communication and social media efforts.
+Brittany joined Toledo LISC in 2018.
+In addition to her duties as Program Assistant, she also coordinates the office’s communication and social media efforts.